Erin L. Thompson: Career

 Thompson graduated from Barnard College in 2002.
 She holds a J.D. from Columbia Law School and a Ph.D. in art history from Columbia University.
 She has written about art theft, repatriation cases, and ISIS destruction of ancient art and archeological sites like Palmyra, Syria.
 She has given a TEDx talk on "Terrorists and Archeologists: How the Past Belongs to the Present".
 Thompson also testified as an expert witness in the 5Pointz graffiti art case.

 In 2015, Thompson co-curated the exhibit "The Missing: Rebuilding the Past" at the Andrew and Anya Shiva Gallery, John Jay College, which included works by artists and scholars, such as Morehshin Allahyari, who protest ISIS and other forms of destruction of the past through creative protests and reconstructions.

 Ode to the Sea exhibit

 In 2017, Thompson co-curated the exhibit "Ode to the Sea: Art from Guantánamo" at the President’s Gallery, John Jay College, New York.
-The exhibit included works created at Guantánamo Bay Detention Camp by eight detainees, half of whom are still detained.
+The exhibit included works created at Guantánamo Bay Detention Camp by eight detainees.
 Due to the response to the exhibit, the Pentagon prohibited any further artwork from leaving Guantánamo.
 Thompson appeared on The Opposition with Jordan Klepper to defend the exhibit.